nullzeiger/konsolenfisch/README.md

 ### Usage

-Simply run the executable `konsolenfisch`.
+Simply run the executable `konsolenfisch -l example\script.lua`.
 The konsolenfisch will start swimming in your terminal.
 To stop the simulation, press `Ctrl+C`.

 ## Author